 A: Simple?
 No. To a person with my background, education (or arguable lack thereof), experience, vocabulary, and philosophy:

-9. Q: Is there really a deadline or is that evil salesman- created false urgency?
+10. Q: Is there really a deadline or is that evil, dishonest, greedy, salesman- created false urgency?

 Rhetorical question: Is it in stock, sitting on a shelf like at the mall?